ryichando/webpapers/README.md

 # Some rules

   - When multiple PDFs are provided, `main.pdf` should be the primary paper PDF
-  - If you want to search only from titles, start with "title:" and type keywords
+  - If you want to search only from titles, start with `title:` followed by a space, and type keywords
   - You may turn off the search by specifying in the `config.ini`
 ```
 enable_search = no